Cheesy Potato Soup

 • Cheese: For a little extra cheese, sprinkle sharp cheddar cheese, Gouda, pepper jack, Monterey jack, or mozzarella cheese over your soup.

 • Sausage: Instead of bacon, try this soup with seasoned ground sausage.
-Cook it like the bacon, removing it and using the fat to saute the onions.
+Cook it like the bacon, removing it and using the fat to sauté the onions.
 Stir the cooked crumbles back into the soup after the cheese is mixed in.

 More Delicious Potato Soup Recipes

-Cheesy Potato Soup bowl of soup topped with chives, sour cream, and Bacon.
+Bowl of soup topped with chives, sour cream, and Bacon.
 Recipe name across top corner in white banner.

 About the Author: Sabrina Snyder